ronaldslc/pgx/README.md

 * Took master branch's BPChar into V3
 * Allow []fmt.Stringer in varchar and text array
 * Took master branch's UUID array into V3
+* Alters Logger to log with consistency (not using data map)

 ## Features